IIT CEED (Common Entrance Examination for Design)

 - Q3 When will I receive my admit card?

 - Q4.
-How many times a candidates can appear for CEED Examination?
+How many times a candidate can appear for CEED Examination?

 Ans.
 There is no age limit, and a candidate can appear in CEED any number of times.